joao-carloto/ChromeRobot/README.md

 HOW TO INSTALL CHROME ROBOT?

 - Get it <a href='https://chrome.google.com/webstore/detail/chrome-robot/dihdbpkpgdkioobahfpnkondnekhbmlo' target='_blank'>HERE</a>, at the Chrome web store .
-- Chrome Robot is a Dev Tools extension (Ctrl + Shift + I), so can find all functionalities on the respective Dev Tools tab.
+- Chrome Robot is a Dev Tools extension (Ctrl + Shift + I), so you can find all functionalities on the respective Dev Tools tab.
 - You may reposition the tab for ease of use.